finanalyst/RF-Draft/RakuFoundationRegulations.md

 <span class="para" id="2238e6c"></span>It is not necessary to notify each member of the Executive Board about a scheduled meeting.

-<span class="para" id="454110d"></span>The Chairperson or Secretary of the Executive Board may call an unscheduled meeting in the event of an emergency.
+<span class="para" id="b9e39ad"></span>The Chair or Secretary of the Executive Board may call an unscheduled meeting in the event of an emergency.
 All the members of the Executive Board must be informed of the time and location of such an emergency meeting in a reasonable enough time to arrange to be present.

 <span class="para" id="56b26a9"></span>No meeting may be called in such a manner as to exclude a member of the Executive Board from the meeting.